 Your best bet to get an appointment may not be through your county board of health listed above.

-The vaccine has also been sent to 750 pharmacies and clinics around the state.
-Click here to see the list which is organized by county and zip code.
+The vaccine has also been sent to hundreds of pharmacies and clinics around the state.
+Each location is handling sign-ups and appointments differently.

 Here are links to vaccine distribution information from local health departments in Kentucky: